Kray-G/kcs/README.md

 # KCCI (Kray-G C Compiler & Interpreter)

-Small but Useful C Compiler & Interpreter As Execution Environment by JIT(x64)/VM.
+Small but Useful C Compiler & Interpreter As an Execution Environment by JIT(x64)/VM.

 ## Overview